bird-house/twitcher/README.rst

   *a birdwatcher mainly interested in catching sight of rare birds.* (`Leo <https://dict.leo.org/ende/index_en.html>`_).

 Twitcher is a security proxy for Web Processing Services (WPS).
 The execution of a WPS process is blocked by the proxy.
-The proxy service provides access tokens (uuid, Macaroons) which needs to be used to run a WPS process.
+The proxy service uses access tokens (UUID) to run a WPS process.
 The access tokens are valid only for a short period of time.
 In addition one can also use X.509 certificates for WPS client authentication.